 Esophageal Cancer Treatment in India

-Esophageal cancer is now made treatable through advanced technology treatments.
-While the options are many, the treatment plan given to you would depend upon the stage of cancer you are in and how far cancer has spread in your body.
+Esophageal cancer is a type of cancer which affects the tube running from the throat to the stomach (esophagus).
+Treatment of esophageal cancer is now made possible through advanced technology.
+While the treatment options are many, the treatment plan given to you would depend upon the stage of cancer you are in and how far cancer has spread in your body.
 Your overall health will also matter when it comes to choosing from the treatment options.

 While certain cases can be treated with endoscopic treatments, others may require esophagectomy, where a part of the esophagus would have to be removed.
 In some cases, chemoradiation may be advised instead of surgery.
+Esophageal cancer treatment success rate varies from person to person.
 Follow-up cure will be however recommended to make sure there are no recurrences.

 Esophageal Cancer Stages & Treatments